CQ.AI Agents

 An adverse event can be defined as any side effect or unexpected experience witnessed by humans with the use of a drug or other therapeutic biologic, irrespective of its relation to the use of the product.
 An adverse event could occur:

-• from excessive use or abuse of product usage
+• From excessive use or abuse of the product

 • Defects or other quality problems as a result of product performance